 This instruction sheet was in the laundry room.
 I am so glad there was no atomic attack during my visit.

 Dot’s Diner was built in the 1950s and served as a diner in Los Angeles.
 Now it serves Bisbee residents and visitors.
-Dot’s was packed for breakfast.
+Dot’s was packed for breakfast on the morning of my check out.

 Hard to say which incredible trailer I would select next time.
 If I am by myself, I might select the 1952 Homemade at only $55 a night.
-The 1947 boat or the 1947 Tiki Bus seem like the most unusual and fun.
+The 1947 Chris Craft Yacht or the 1947 Tiki Bus seem like the most unusual and fun.